tekknolagi/isdt/lecture-notes/1-cli.md

 its data from.
 Many of the commands we've already shown, like `cat` and `grep`, will default to reading from stdin if no filename is given as an argument.

-There are also three ways a program can send output to the shell--*standard out* (a.k.a. *stdout*), *standard error* (a.k.a. *stderr*), and its *exit code*. stdout and stderr are both text streams that programs can write to while they're running (`cout` and `cerr` in C++), and the contents of both are
+There are also three ways a program can send output to the shell---*standard out* (a.k.a. *stdout*), *standard error* (a.k.a. *stderr*), and its *exit code*. stdout and stderr are both text streams that programs can write to while they're running (`cout` and `cerr` in C++), and the contents of both are